Evaluation Methodologies in Software Protection Research

-\paragraph{OS programs} Around \samplesetsOsPercentage{}\%~$\hat{=}$~\samplesetsOs{}/\haveSampleset{} of papers with sample sets include {OS programs}.
-Samples from this category are programs that can be attributed to an operating system.
-For Windows systems, these samples are bundled tools such as the calculator or notepad.
-In contrast, we assigned Linux tools to the {OS programs} category if they can be seen as an integral part of a typical Linux distributions (e.\,g., GNU core utilities).
+\paragraph{OS programs} Around \samplesetsOsPercentage{}\%~$\hat{=}$~\samplesetsOs{}/\haveSampleset{} of all sample sets include OS programs, i.e., programs that can be attributed to an operating system.
+For Windows systems, these are bundled tools such as the calculator or notepad.
+For Linux, we included tools that are an integral part of a typical Linux distributions, such as the GNU core utilities.
 Almost all identified samples in this category have in common their comparatively low complexity and small binary size.

 Samples of the GNU core utilities occur in \samplesCoreutilsPercentage{}\%~$\hat{=}$~\samplesCoreutils{}/\samplesetsOs{} papers that rely on OS programs.
-Following the UNIX philosophy of programs having a single specific task (e.\,g., listing directory contents, copying files, or showing the system time), the median lines of code (LoC) of all 126 programs of the Core utilities is just 339, with the biggest program (\texttt{ls}) being 5626 LoC.
+Following the UNIX philosophy of small single-task utilities, the median lines of code (LoC) of the 126 utilities is 339, with the biggest program (\texttt{ls}) being 5626 LoC.
 Most real-world software that requires SP is magnitudes bigger.
+Core utilities hence are not representative.

-Linux OS programs are therefore not representative of real-world software, and their use is as doubtful as that of toy programs.
+\bemph{Lacking representativeness, the use of Linux OS programs is as doubtful as that of toy programs.}

-Furthermore, \samplesWindowsosprogsPercentage{}\%~$\hat{=}$~\samplesWindowsosprogs{}/\samplesetsOs{} papers that deploy {OS programs} include samples from a Windows operating system distribution.
-Compared to the programs included in the GNU core utilities, these Windows programs are typically more complex (e.\,g., the binary of the old Windows~7 calc.exe has a file size of almost a megabyte).
-Another major difference to the Linux OS program samples is the different code format on which obfuscations are applied.
-Since their source codes are not publicly available, samples from the Windows operating system are only used with SPs applied to the binary code of a program, while Linux OS programs can be obfuscated at various stages in a build process, as will be discussed in \cref{sec:obfuscation_representation}.
+The situation is different for the \samplesWindowsosprogsPercentage{}\%~$\hat{=}$~\samplesWindowsosprogs{}/\samplesetsOs{} papers with Windows samples, which are typically more complex.
+For example, a Windows~7 calc.exe binary is almost a megabyte large.
+Another major difference between Linux and Windows OS samples is the code format on which obfuscations can be applied.
+Since their source code is not publicly available, Windows samples only have SPs applied on binary code, while Linux OS programs can be obfuscated at various build stages.